Muscles in Action: Abstract

 \section{Abstract}

-Small differences in a person's motion can engage drastically different muscles.
-While most visual representations of human activity are trained from video, people learn from multimodal experiences, including from the proprioception of their own muscles.
-We present a new visual perception task and dataset to model muscle activation in human activities from monocular video.
-Our Muscles in Action (MIA) dataset consists of 2 hours of synchronized video and surface electromyography (sEMG) data of subjects performing various exercises.
-Using this dataset, we learn visual representations that are predictive of muscle activation from monocular video.
-We present several models, including a transformer model, and measure their ability to generalize to new exercises and subjects.
+Human motion is created by, and constrained by, our muscles.
+We take a first step at building computer vision methods that represent the internal muscle activity that causes motion.
+We present a new dataset, Muscles in Action (MIA), to learn to incorporate muscle activity into human motion representations.
+The dataset consists of 12.5 hours of synchronized video and surface electromyography (sEMG) data of 10 subjects performing various exercises.
+Using this dataset, we learn a bidirectional representation that predicts muscle activation from video, and conversely, reconstructs motion from muscle activation.
+We evaluate our model on in-distribution subjects and exercises, as well as on out-of-distribution subjects and exercises.
+We demonstrate how advances in modeling both modalities jointly can serve as conditioning for muscularly consistent motion generation.
 Putting muscles into computer vision systems will enable richer models of virtual humans, with applications in sports, fitness, and AR/VR.